 The Mill itself and its location provides a peaceful base from which to explore the Burgundy wine regions & Jura Mountain regions as well as cities such as Lyon, Dijon and Geneva, all in all offering a multitude of outdoor activities, restaurants, vineyards, chateaux, markets and sites of religious and historical interest.

-The nearby village of Montpont-en-Bresse (2mins by car) supplies basic provisions such as bakery, butcher, pharmacy, bar and bank whilst slightly further a field is Louhans (10mins) with its 157 boutiques housed in 15th century buildings and famous agricultural market, or the hypermarkets and bustling city atmosphere of Chalon-Sur-Saône and Macôn (both 40mins).
+The nearby village of Montpont-en-Bresse (2mins by car) supplies basic provisions such as bakery, butcher, pharmacy, bar and bank whilst slightly further a field is Louhans (10mins) with its 157 arcades, many boutiques housed in 15th century buildings and famous agricultural market, or the hypermarkets and bustling city atmosphere of Chalon-Sur-Saône and Macôn (both 40mins).

 |Size||Sleeps up to 8, 4 bedrooms|

-|Nearest travel links||Nearest airport: Lyon, Geneva or Grenoble 120 km, Nearest railway: Louhans / Tournus or Le Creusot for TGV 10 km|
+|Nearest travel links||Nearest airport: Lyon, Geneva or Grenoble 120 km, Nearest railway: Louhans / Tournus / Le Creusot 10 km|

 |Family friendly||Suitable for children over 5|

 |Notes||Some pets are welcome - please contact the owner, No smoking at this property|

 |General||Central heating, TV, CD player, Satellite TV, Wi-Fi available|

 |Furniture||Super King Beds (1), Single Beds (2), Dining seats for 8, Lounge seats for 8|